 For more info:

 - On this topic, see our Virtual Reality Market Opportunity Report

 - On our coverage of VR and other related topics, visit our Media & Advertising research service

-Maria Rua Aguete is Executive Director for Media, Service Providers & Platforms, at the IHS Technology Group within IHS Markit
+Maria Rua Aguete is Executive Director for Media, Service Providers & Platforms, within the IHS Technology Group at IHS Markit